15 favourite things to do in Rabat

 Pontoon for the river crossing to Salé

-• Take a ten-minute rowing boat crossing from Rabat to Salé and enjoy a drink or meal in one of the Marina’s many waterfront cafés and restaurants.
+10. Take a ten-minute rowing boat crossing from Rabat to Salé to enjoy a drink or meal in one of the Marina’s many waterfront cafés and restaurants.

 rabat city beach surfing